 Overview of KEIZAI DOYUKAI

-DOYUKAI is a private, nonprofit, nonpartisan organization that was founded in 1946 by 83 far-sighted business leaders, united by a common desire to contribute to reconstructing Japan's economy.
-In the 70 years since then, DOYUKAI has solidified its leadership role in improving the Japanese economic community and in seeking solutions for numerous domestic problems and ensuring the overall well-being of Japanese society.
+DOYUKAI* is a private, nonprofit, nonpartisan organization that was founded in 1946 by 83 far-sighted business leaders, united by a common desire to contribute to reconstructing Japan's economy.
+71 years since then, DOYUKAI has solidified its leadership role in improving the Japanese economic community and in seeking solutions for numerous domestic problems and ensuring the overall well-being of Japanese society.

 In-depth studies, research, and discussions provide DOYUKAI with an excellent understanding of the Japanese economy and its future potential.
 The results of these activities influence not only government policy and industry, but society as a whole.